Table of Contents Show

 As discussed earlier, the Security & Privacy pane of System Preferences allows Apple users to choose the two settings for running apps on the MacBook.
 These settings are “Allow apps downloaded from the App Store” and “Allow the Apps downloaded from App Store or identified developers.”

 Besides these two options, there is a secret third option called “Allow apps from anywhere.”
-This setting was previously available in older versions of macOS but was removed in the macOS Sierra and later versions of the operating system.
-But there is still a way by which you can enable this option on your MacBook running on the macOS Sierra or higher by the process explained here.
+This setting was previously available in older versions of macOS but was removed in the macOS Sierra and later operating system versions.
+But there is still a way by which you can enable this option on your MacBook running on macOS Sierra or higher by the process explained here.

 Step.
 1→ Launch the Terminal Command app on the Mac.